 Canada’s economic growth and standard of living depend on the export and import of goods, and our freight railways ensure that those goods make it to market as efficiently and cost-effectively as possible.

-Canadian railways moved nearly 328 million tonnes of freight in 2015.
+Canadian railways moved more than 338 million tonnes of freight in 2016.
 Through a network of intermodal terminals (rail, ship and truck) across North America, our railways helped to deliver more than $150 billion worth of Canadian exports to markets across North America and around the globe.